 4 December 2012

-The British Red Cross have begun a major push to get additional aid into Syria ahead of the worsening winter weather.
+The British Red Cross has begun a major push to get more aid into Syria ahead of the worsening winter weather.

 The British Red Cross is also providing electric heaters, high-thermal blankets and tarpaulins to 10,000 Syrians in three refugee camps along the Turkish border via partners from the Turkish Red Crescent.